UPDATE: Georgia nears 65,000 COVID-19 cases

-Georgia reported 64,701 confirmed coronavirus cases and 2,643 related deaths, according to a delayed Sunday update Georgia Department of Public Health.
+Georgia reported 64,701 confirmed coronavirus cases and 2,643 related deaths, according to the Monday update by Georgia Department of Public Health.

 Also, 698,307 Georgians have been tested for the virus and the state is reporting an 8.4% positive result rate.